-Figure 8 shows that assuming that the performance of the pension fund sector does not improve in the future we can expect pension benefits drawn by future members of the multi-pillar system to be well below to what they would have received in the full PAYG.
-The staggered line in Figure 8 shows that a net real return of 3.6% would, after 2048, lead to approximately the same pension level as provided by the full PAYG pension formula currently in place.
-If we do not take into account annuity costs (estimated to be 10%), the break-even return edges down to 3.3%.
+Figure 9 shows that assuming that the performance of the pension fund sector does not improve in the future we can expect pension benefits drawn by future members of the multipillar system to be well below to what they would have received in the pure PAYG.
+The staggered line in Figure 9shows that a net real return of 3.4% would, after 2048, lead to approximately the same pension level as provided by the pure PAYG pension formula currently in place.
+If we do not take into account annuity costs, the break-even return edges down to 3.1%.

-The break-even return in gross terms is a little over 2 percentage points higher than our assumption for the real wage growth rate.
+The break-even return in gross terms is a less than 1.5 percentage points higher than our assumption for the real wage growth rate.
 As it turns out, our result on the break-even return matches some more conservative expectations on the performance of the pension fund sector.
 Rocha and Vittas (2002) report that very conservative estimates of this gap can be 2 ppt, and even countries with portfolio restrictions and very conservative portfolio strategies such as Denmark and Switzerland achieved higher returns over the 1980's and 1990's.

 For some members of the new system, joining was not an obligation but an option.
-In this regard, Figure 8 provides another interesting insight.
-Even assuming 3.6% net real returns, the replacement ratios received by members of the multi-pillar system in the first three decades are still much lower than what they would have been eligible for in the full PAYG.
-A 3% return on funds accumulated in the second pillar breaks even only after 2048, i.e. for those who had contributed to the second pillar over their entire lifetime.
-This implies that for those who moved to the multi-pillar system at a later stage of their professional life, only much higher returns could break even.10
+In this regard, Figure 9 provides another interesting insight.
+Even assuming 3.4% net real returns, the replacement ratios received by members of the multi-pillar system in the first three decades are still much lower than what they would have been eligible for in the pure PAYG.
+A 3.4% return on funds accumulated in the second pillar breaks even only after 2048, i.e. for those who had contributed to the second pillar over their entire lifetime.
+This implies that for those who moved to the multi-pillar system at a later stage of their professional life, only much higher returns could break even.14